LanzDeGuzman/Scene-Distance-Estimation-Using-Monocular-Depth-Estimation/README.md

 # Realtime Scene Distance Estimation Using Monocular Depth Estimation
 Significant advancements in the field of robotics engineering and autonomous systems development led to the necessity of precise depth measurement solutions as challenges in obstacle detection, obstacle avoidance, and autonomous navigation are becoming increasingly relevant.
 Conventionally, in measuring depth, distance sensors, 3D scanners, LIDARs, and stereo cameras are used; however, consequent to their popularity is their respective expense.
-With the popularity of mobile robotic applications, preference for low-form factor and low-cost solutions led to the interest in developing monocular solutions for depth estimation.
+With the popularity of mobile robotic applications, the preference for low-form factor and low-cost solutions led to the interest in developing monocular solutions for depth estimation.
 The conventional depth estimation solution for real-time applications involves a Deep Learning-based approach to measuring distance by using trained models to generate disparity maps from a single camera feed.

 **The challenge in monocular depth solutions is their reliability in various precision-based applications.** Results of MDE models are often represented as normalized values rather than actualized measurement values, which limit interpretations and applications without an accompaniment of intricate control systems such as a fuzzy control system or PID controller.